 The truth was, they had very little to say to each other.
 It wasn’t that the liked or disliked each other—it was just that they had very little in common and even less to discuss.
 So, when circumstances dictated that they were left alone to guard the house, they usually just sat silently, going about their own business.

-Ash wondered if Chris was going to allow them to go to the bookstore this weekend, or if she should start rationing her note taking papers for the upcoming month.
+Ash wondered if Michael was going to allow them to go to the bookstore this weekend, or if she should start rationing her note taking papers for the upcoming month.

 Charlotte thought back through her morning—trying to remember when Samuel said he’d be home—and whether or not she was going to wait for him to eat dinner.

-Ashe replayed the plan that she and Chris had set up for next week’s job, and came up with four—no wait—five points that needed to be revisited before the plan could actually go into action.
+Ash replayed the plan that she and Michael had set up for next week’s job and came up with four—no wait—five points that needed to be revisited before the plan could actually go into action.

-Ash decided it was time for her to learn a forth language—and she planned to make a pro con decision list to decide which language should come next., one she had a little bit more disposable note paper.
+Ash decided it was time for her to learn a fourth language—and she planned to make a pro-con decision list to decide which language should come next, once she had a little bit more disposable notepaper.

 Charlotte wondered which fruits they had in the kitchen.
 What did she even want?
 Apples?
 No—Grapes.
 Charlotte definitely hoped they had grapes in the kitchen.

-Ash reminded herself to go ask Dean about his last job in town.
-He had a couple of questions about how they were going to report some of their income.
+Ash reminded herself to go ask Kingsley about his last job in town.
+She had a couple of questions about how they were going to report some of their income.

 Charlotte wondered how many whole grapes she could fit into her mouth without choking.